 The researchers used a Doppler, which measures blood flow, to look at the blood vessels in the middle and front brain arteries in 13 adults while they drank both ice water and room-temperature water.
 The participants drank ice water through a straw placed against the roof of their mouth until they felt a brain freeze.
 The researchers then measured the brain resistance, heart rate, and blood pressure of these participants before, during, and after the brain freeze.

 They found that drinking the ice water increased the blood flow in the front brain arteries, but not the middle blood vessels.
 The ice water also caused increased resistance in the brain.
 With these findings, the researchers concluded that the pain of a brain freeze is actually caused by the increased blood flow and resistance in the brain blood vessels.
 So if you’re experiencing a brain freeze, you might actually be feeling your brain's blood vessels reacting to the cold.
 The study group was small, however, so more research is needed to understand the cause of this sensation.

 The cause of brain freeze may be connected to the cause of migraines, which is also unknown.
-Several studies have found a between incidences of brain freeze and a history of migraines.
+Several studies have found a

 The cure for brain freeze is actually very simple, and something you can do on your own.
 The moment you start to experience a brain freeze, press your tongue to the roof of your mouth.
 The heat from your tongue will transfer heat and energy to your sinuses behind your nose, which will then warm the nerve bundles that cause brain freeze.
 Keep your tongue firmly against the roof of your mouth until you feel the pain start to dissipate.
 You can keep your tongue on the roof of your mouth for as long as it takes for the brain freeze to completely disappear.